Events

 Conference Bursaries

-Four bursaries were offered and were open to members and non-members of the BAC and BACS.
+The Business Archives Council of Scotland and the Business Archives Council make available up to four bursaries to attend their joint annual conference.
+Bursaries are open to members and non-members of the BAC and BACS.
 Applicants for the bursaries needed to meet one of the following criteria:

 • Be a student or